 - The person seems stiff, unsteady or unusually slow.

 No single one of these signs means that your loved one has Parkinson’s.
 But if he or she has more than one symptom, make an appointment to talk to his or her doctor.
 If you or a loved one has been diagnosed with Parkinson’s, we can help.
-The Walnut Creek senior care experts at Hillendale Home Care can provide assistance with meal planning and preparation, personal supervision and home safety services, assistance with physician approved exercise, transportation to and from appointments, respite care for family caregivers and much more.
+Hillendale Home Care, the leader in home care services in Berkeley and the surrounding areas, can provide assistance with meal planning and preparation, personal supervision and home safety services, assistance with physician approved exercise, transportation to and from appointments, respite care for family caregivers and much more.
 Contact us today to learn more about our in-home care services.